Exploring the Sirena ranger station located in Costa Rica's crown jewel, the Corcovado National Park is a once in a lifetime kind of experience.

 Rough Itinerary:

-1. Depart Sierpe and travel 45 minutes thru the calm river and canals of the Sierpe Terraba Wetland Reserve and then out into the ocean (passing through the rivermouth or Boca Sierpe which can be rough at times), and then another 90 minutes to Sirena (wet beach landing, which can also be rough at times).
+Depart Sierpe and travel 35 minutes thru the calm river and canals of the Sierpe Terraba Wetland Reserve and then out into the ocean (passing through the rivermouth or Boca Sierpe which can be rough at times), and then another 90 minutes to Sirena (wet beach landing (water shoes are HIGHLY recommended), which can also be rough at times).

-2. Spend the day hiking.
+Spend the day hiking.
 You and the guide decide which trails to explore.
-Official options for lunch:

-3. Depart Sirena no later than 12:30 or 1pm and return to Sierpe.
-Optional mangrove tour on the way back if time permits.
+Depart Sirena no later than 12:30 or 1pm and return to Sierpe by 3 or 4pm.

 What to Wear: